NicoloToscani/NicoloToscani/README.md

 ### Hi there 👋
+I am Nicolò from Italy and I am focusing on Industry 4.0

 <!--
 **NicoloToscani/NicoloToscani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.